analogdevicesinc/ai8x-training/README.md

     (ai8x-training) $ pip3 install https://download.pytorch.org/whl/cu100/torch-1.1.0-cp36-cp36m-linux_x86_64.whl

-On all systems, install Tensorflow:
+On all systems, install TensorFlow:

     (ai8x-training) $ pip3 install tensorflow

-*NOTE*: On x86 systems, the pre-built Tensorflow wheels require AVX (`sysctl -n machdep.cpu.features` to find out).
-Running an unsupported Tensorflow wheel that requires AVX instructions results in `Illegal instruction: 4` on startup.
+*NOTE*: On x86 systems, the pre-built TensorFlow wheels require AVX (`sysctl -n machdep.cpu.features` to find out).
+Running an unsupported TensorFlow wheel that requires AVX instructions results in `Illegal instruction: 4` on startup.

-#### Building Tensorflow
+#### Building TensorFlow

-If the CPU does not support AVX, or to enable suport for AVX2, or CUDA, or AMD64, build Tensorflow locally.
+If the CPU does not support AVX, or to enable support for AVX2, or CUDA, or AMD64, build TensorFlow locally.
 This requires Java 8 and Bazel, and takes over two hours. _Building Tensorflow is not needed when the binary wheels are functioning properly._

-Building Tensorflow requires Bazel 0.21.0 (newer or much older versions do not work).
+Building TensorFlow requires Bazel 0.21.0 (newer or much older versions do not work).
 See https://docs.bazel.build/versions/master/install-compile-source.html#build-bazel-using-bazel for build instructions.

 Once Bazel is installed, compile and install Tensorflow.
 On Jetson TX1, disable S3.
-See https://github.com/peterlee0127/tensorflow-nvJetson/blob/master/patch/tensorflow1.12.patch The removal of "-mfpu=neon" does not seem to be necessary.
+See https://github.com/peterlee0127/tensorflow-nvJetson/blob/master/patch/tensorflow1.12.patch The removal of `-mfpu=neon` does not seem to be necessary.

     (ai8x-training) $ pip3 install keras_preprocessing
     (ai8x-training) $ git clone https://github.com/tensorflow/tensorflow